 Reynolds = [2(Velocity)(Density)(Diameter)] ÷ Viscosity

 Density and viscosity are relatively constant; therefore, the development of turbulence depends mainly on the velocity and size of the vessel.
 Density is defined as mass per unit volume, and viscosity is defined as a measure of the resistance of a fluid to being deformed by either shear stress or extensional stress.
 A Reynolds above 2000 causes turbulence and vessel wall vibration, producing a bruit.
 High velocities cause turbulence and hinder volumes flow, creating eddies.

 ANATOMY OF THE VENOUS SYSTEM IN THE LOWER EXTREMITIES

 The anterior tibial veins drain blood from the dorsum of the foot (dorsalis pedis veins) and anterior compartment of calf.
 The anterior tibial veins originate near the tibia at the ankle, lying anterior to the interosseous membrane as they ascend the lower leg and move toward the fibula.
 The anterior tibial vein joins the posterior tibial vein to become the popliteal vein.
 The posterior tibial vein originates from the plantar (superficial and deep) veins of the foot.
 They run from the medial malleolus along the medial calf with the posterior tibial artery.
-The posterior tibial veins ...
+The ...